ruanyf/react-demos/README.md

 Components have many specific attributes which are called ”props” in React and can be of any type.

 Sometimes you need a way to validate these props.
-You don't want users input anything into your components.
+You don't want users have the freedom to input anything into your components.

 React has a solution for this and it's called PropTypes.